IBM/blockchainbean2/README.md

   <img src="docs/newClient.png">
 </p>

-- If it looks as the picture, save the file.
+- If it looks like the picture above, save the file.

 * #### Start the web client
   - In a new terminal, open the web-app folder from the room blockchainbean2 directory and install the dependencies.